wduquette/molt/README.md

 can break the Rust-level API, ".z" changes will not.

 *   Feature: Regex and Glob pattern matching by Molt commands
-*   Improved support for implementing Molt commands in Rust that require associated context data.
 *   Testing improvements
 *   Documentation improvements